Palmer-Group-DSM/CodeKatas/Katas/ArgsKata.md

 ## Additional Requirement
 Modify your program to support parsing lists.

-For example, if the schema specifies a integer list with a -l flag, it could be called as follows:
+For example, if the schema specifies an integer list with a -l flag, it could be called as follows:

     -l 1,-2,3